Virtualising Your Servers: Benefits, Advantages and Savings

 Financial benefits of server virtualisation

-It is obvious where one of the main benefits of virtualisation lies: several physical computers that idle much of the time while consuming power and maintenance resources can be replaced with a single, more powerful computer which is used optimally.
+It is obvious where one of the main benefits of virtualisation lies: several physical computers that idle much of the time while consuming power and maintenance resources can be replaced with a single, more powerful computer that is used optimally.
 The implications are significant when it comes to large data centres, dramatically reducing the physical footprint of technology equipment.
-Savings with respect to energy consumption, real estate requirements and expenditure on hardware equipment can be game changing.
+Savings with respect to energy consumption, real estate requirements and expenditure on hardware equipment can be game-changing.

 By making use of a virtual server UK companies are seeing tremendous benefits coming into play, especially when it comes to flexibility.
 An operating system in a virtual environment is easily transportable – in simple terms, an entire functioning computer can be moved across continents by simply copying the files containing the operating system from one virtual environment to another.
 Upgrading is equally simple.
 In removing restrictions imposed by physical equipment, IT staff can plan in a far more flexible and cost-effective manner.

 In the past, it would be common to try and concentrate as many applications as practical on a single server to make sure that the machine is fully utilised.
 This can lead to all sorts of issues: a problem with a single application can bring down a range of other crucial applications while transporting a single application to a different machine can be almost impossible.